40

 Our family has flown to more than six destinations, including San Diego, nearly free using the pass!

 Before my family discovered this awesome tool, we took one car trip and maybe one plane trip every couple years.
+In the first 2 years we held the pass, we flew to 12 destinations!!

 Read: How the Southwest Companion Pass Changed My Life

 I look for the simplest and easiest ways to get you and your favorite peeps traveling more.
 This perk is tops on that list for me.
-And I teach it all in my Families Fly Free Program.
+And I teach it all in my Families Fly Free membership.

 How Do I Earn It?